wjhopper/sds201_labs/_lectures/Data Visualization with ggplot.md

 ---
-title: 'Lecture 2: Confidence Intervals'
+title: 'Lecture 2: Data Visualization with ggplot'
 author: Will Hopper
 ---